 The Parent Letter of Attachment (PLA) is a document that most parents are pretty clueless about.
-They either have no idea what to do with it and so never do anything with it and there are some that just use it as a way of praising the teacher and it is never used effectively.
+They either have no idea what to do with it and so never do anything with it and there are some that just use it as a way of praising the teacher and or support personnel and it is never used as intended.
 The PLA section of the IEP is known in some states as “Parent Concerns”, “Parent Input” or “Parental Concerns for Enhancing the Education of the Student”.
 A PLA is a document that can give the parents a much stronger presence and voice at the IEP table.
 It can drive the IEP development if used effectively.

 One of the first things I do with parents as an advocate after I interview them extensively and determine what information the school district already has about their child; I try to determine what the district does not know yet.
 That becomes my segue into the importance of documentation and the Parent Letter of Attachment or Parent Concerns Letter.
 This is an essential part of advocacy.